How is Scotch Malt Whisky Made?

 A Craft Handed Down through Generations

 The production of single malt Scotch whisky is a craft perfected by time.
-Many of the masters you’ll meet on the Malt Whisky Trail are from families who have been making Scotch whisky for generations – from the stillmen who harness the power of the spirit, to the coopers who make the casks which underpin whisky’s flavour.
+Many of the masters you’ll meet on The Malt Whisky Trail are from families who have been making Scotch whisky for generations – from the stillmen and women who harness the power of the spirit, to the coopers who make the casks which underpin whisky’s flavour.

 Malting and Mashing

 Single malt Scotch whisky is made using an age old process, beautiful in its simplicity.
 It uses natural, raw ingredients: malted barley, fresh spring water, and yeast.

 The production of single malt Scotch whisky begins with malting the barley by steeping it in water and spreading it across a malting floor, allowing it to germinate.
 This starts the conversion of starch within the barley into sugars, which mixed with yeast will create the alcohol.

 Part of the process has an effect on the spirit’s end flavour – sometimes the barley is dried over peat, imparting a smokey flavour.